yaso9/easy-video-player/readme.txt

 *Control Size*

-Many users don't care if the videos are not responsive, and therefore want to control the player size.
-You can easily do so by specifying a width and height for your video:
+By default, the player takes up the full width of the content area.
+You can easily control the size by specifying a width for it:

-`[evp_embed_video url="http://example.com/wp-content/uploads/videos/myvid.mp4" width="500" height="400"]`
+`[evp_embed_video url="http://example.com/wp-content/uploads/videos/myvid.mp4" width="500"]`

+The height will be automatically determined based on the ratio (please see the "Control Player Ratio section" for details).

 *Control Player Ratio*